-Condition Disqualification for Appointment Disqualification for Appointment XXI.
-Miscellaneo us Other conditio disorders ns and/or Health conditions or problems requiring continuing diagnostic evaluation, frequent follow-up, medical care, treatment, therapy, or which in the judgment of the reviewing examiner may limit geographic area of assignment and/or may interfere with performance of duties.
+Condition Disqualification for Appointment XXI.
+Miscellaneous Other disorders and/ conditions Health conditions or problems requiring continuing diagnostic evaluation, frequent follow-up, medical care, treatment, therapy, or which in the judgment of the reviewing examiner may limit geographic area of assignment and/or may interfere with performance of duties.
 Post-surgical cases, regardless of operative procedure, until such time as post-surgical complications are not likely to occur and healing has progressed satisfactorily, and the cause for or result of surgery is not otherwise disqualifying.
 Health conditions or problems which place an individual at unacceptable risk for use of sick leave, or medical, dental, psychiatric, psychological, or surgical services, or early death or disability.
 Conditions which prevent the performance of full duties at the time of call to duty